Acknowledgement of country

 10

-Increase in acts of community engagement to end homelessness
+Increase in community understanding of and engagement in ending homelessness

 THANK YOU!